Participation in places and activities in public space as perceived by people with cognitive impairment

 Isabel Margot Cattin, Sophie Gaber & Sarah Wallcook (see also INDUCT)

-FORTE, EU: Marie Slodowska Curie ETN, University of Applied sciences, Lausanne (Switzerland).
+FORTE, EU: Marie Slodowska Curie ETN, The Kamprad Family Foundation, University of Applied sciences, Lausanne (Switzerland).
 Earlier also Strategiska Forskningsområdet Vård (SFO-V), Nationella Forskarskolan i Vård (NFV), Stockholm County Council (ALF).
 Also, see the following projects on CACTUS’ webpage: INDUCT at KI